5 Ways to Soothe Sensory Overwhelm as a Neurodivergent Person

 On the other hand, some people might have diminished sensory sensitivities and not feel things as much.

-So you might miss out on important cues your bodies give you.
+You might miss out on important cues your body gives you.

 This can lead to difficulties in responding appropriately to bodily needs.
 Such as not recognising when you’re hungry or not feeling the urge to drink when thirsty.